lvzrr/Proyects/Sniffer/README.md

 # Sniffer
-A ls type util that uses nerdfonts to display more files clearer than the default ls command
+A ls type util that uses nerdfonts to display files clearer than the default ls command